Samuel A. Cook

 Samuel Andrew Cook (January 28, 1849 – April 4, 1918) was an American businessman, Republican politician, and Wisconsin pioneer.
 He served one term in the U.S. House of Representatives, representing Wisconsin's 6th congressional district during the 54th U.S. Congress (1895-1897).
 Cook aligned with the conservative or stalwart faction of the Republican Party during the intra-party struggle against the progressive faction in the early 20th century.
-Later in life, he served as commander of the Wisconsin chapter of the Grand Army of the Republic (1915-1916).
+He was an unsuccessful candidate for United States Senate in the 1908 Republican primary—the first U.S. Senate primary in Wisconsin history—running as a conservative against the incumbent progressive Republican Isaac Stephenson.

 Before his election to Congress, he served as the 13th mayor of Neenah, Wisconsin, (1889-1890), and represented northern Winnebago County in the Wisconsin State Assembly during the 1891-1892 term.
+As a teenager, Cook had served in the Union Army during the American Civil War, and later in life served as commander of the Wisconsin chapter of the Grand Army of the Republic (1915-1916).
 His name was often abbreviated as S. A. Cook.

+His younger brother, Alfred M. Cook, also served in the Wisconsin Legislature, as did Alfred's sons, Lewis H. Cook and Walter E. Cook.

 Early life

 Samuel A. Cook was born in what is now York, Ontario.
-At the time of his birth, this area was in the West Canada district of the Province of Canada, part of the dominion of the United Kingdom.
+At the time of his birth, this area was in the Canada West district of the Province of Canada, part of the dominion of the United Kingdom.
 His parents had come to Canada from Pennsylvania for the opportunity to own their own farm, but decided to return to the United States and settle in the new state of Wisconsin for an opportunity to own a larger farm.
 Cook's father and brother went first to Fond du Lac, Wisconsin, in 1853.
 Cook later emigrated with the rest of the family in 1855, settling a new farm in the town of Stockbridge, in Calumet County, Wisconsin.
 Cook attended common schools in Calumet and neighboring Fond du Lac County.